car251290/Getabeer/README.md

 Looking for the perfect beer using this Application for look for a beer where is near of your location or city. more is friday because friday = get a beer

 ## Using MaterialUi
-for the design of this Application for get a better design on the iOS
+for the design of this Application for get a better design on the iOS for get the documentation only follow the link: https://material.io/blog it has cool container for the people like to make some updates on their application.

 ## React Native